Capture and Daily Closing

 Please refer to the given payment method chapter for more information, as there may be special cases.

-A reservation made through a certain payment processor, may only last for a limited time only.
+While it is possible and sometimes even necessary to delay a Capture, until the goods can be shipped, a reservation, made through a certain payment processor, may only last for a limited time only.
 If this timeframe is exceeded, the authorized amount is released and becomes available to the account holder again.
 This may have the result that the amount can no longer be claimed.
 We recommend to Capture an authorization as soon as possible.
 Either by direct API call, or manually via Saferpay Backoffice.
-If this is not possible, the Capture nonetheless must be done as soon as possible.

-The daily closing follows the capture once daily, automatically at 22h CEST.
-During this process, all transactions that have passed through the capture are filed with the payment method processor in order to initiate the cash flow.
+The daily closing follows the capture once daily, automatically at 22:00 CEST.
+During this process, all transactions that have passed through the capture are filed with the payment method processor in order.
+Depending on the payment processor, this is also the point, where all captured transactions are paid out to the merchant's bank account.
+Please contact your processor for the given payment method, if you need more information.

 It also serves as a "collecting" step, where all captured transactions are filed together, which then can be viewed inside the Backoffice.